tensorflow/tensorboard/tensorboard/plugins/interactive_inference/README.md

         otherwise the distance is the probability that any two examples have the same value for that feature across all examples.
-  * In notebook mode, the tool also allows you to set a custom distance function using set_custom_distance_fn in WITConfig, where that function is used to compute closest counterfactuals instead.
+  * In notebook mode, the tool also allows you to set a custom distance function using set_custom_distance_fn in WitConfigBuilder, where that function is used to compute closest counterfactuals instead.
 As in the case with custom_predict_fn, the custom distance function can be any python function.

 * Edit a selected example in the browser and re-run inference and visualize the